 Exploring Harlem with a guide is one of the best experiences you can have in New York, as you will find everything that many tourists miss by only seeing Manhattan during their trip.
 In addition, you can attend an authentic Gospel Mass and feel the enormous spirituality that is lived in the churches of the neighborhood, with services so intense that they are a spectacle.

 If you want to tour this neighborhood on your own, I recommend that you take note of the essential things to see and do in Harlem to make sure you don't miss anything, and also take advantage of this list with the best places to eat in Harlem and this one with the best places to listen to music in Harlem.

 6. Take a trip to Niagara Falls

-While not something to do in New York, it's a great way to take advantage of your trip to the East Coast of the United States to cross off the list of one of the world's most impressive natural wonders.
+Although it's not something to do in New York, it's a great way to take advantage of your trip to the East Coast of the United States to cross off the list one of the most impressive natural wonders of the world.